lizdebiase/agile/documentation/DigitalServicePlays.md

 <tr><td><b>Checklist</b></td> <td><b>What we did</b></td></tr>
 <tr><td>A product owner has been identified</td> <td>Ramesh Ramaraj was identified as the product owner on our side. </td></tr>
 <tr><td>All stakeholders agree that the product owner has the authority to assign tasks and make decisions about features and technical implementation details</td> <td>Ramesh Ramaraj was assigned as leader and given authority, responsibility, and accountability for the quality of the prototype </td></tr>
-<tr><td>The product owner has a product management background with technical experience to assess alternatives and weigh tradeoffs</td> <td>Ramesh has over 15 years of technical and product management experience implementing and managing product development engagements.He is a Pragamatic Framework Certified Product Manager.
-He also has engineering background and understands agile methodologies and he is PMI-ACP,CSM,CSPO certified.</td></tr>
+<tr><td>The product owner has a product management background with technical experience to assess alternatives and weigh tradeoffs</td> <td>Ramesh has over _10 years of technical and product management experience_ implementing and managing product development engagements.He is a **Pragmatic Framework Certified Product Manager**.
+He also has engineering background and understands agile methodologies and he is also **PMI-ACP,CSM,CSPO certified**.</td></tr>
 <tr><td>The product owner has a work plan that includes budget estimates and identifies funding sources</td> <td>Not applicable for this challenge </td></tr>
 <tr><td>The product owner has a strong relationship with the contracting officer</td> <td>Not applicable for this challenge </td></tr>
 </table>